Hurricane Turn

 The Hurricane, or Hurricane Turn, is a passenger train operated by the Alaska Railroad between Talkeetna and Hurricane Gulch in Alaska.
 This train is unique in that rather than making scheduled station stops, it is a flag stop train meaning that passengers between Talkeetna and Hurricane can wave a white cloth anywhere along the route and the train will stop to pick them up.
 The train runs daily Thursday through Sunday between the months of May and September and the first Thursday of every month the rest of the year (between Hurricane Gulch and Anchorage).
 The Hurricane Turn is one of the last true flag-stop trains in the United States.

 By 2009, the Budd Rail Diesel Cars were removed from service on the Hurricane Turn.
-Current configuration is two locomotives, two passenger cars and one baggage car.
+Current configuration is two passenger cars and one baggage car with a powered locomotive on one end and a non-powered cab car on the other.
+This gives a control cab on both ends so the train can be operated safely in both directions and doesn't need to be turned around at Hurricane Gulch.
 In 2020, summer services began in July in response to the COVID-19 pandemic.